paddycup1/Gw2DpsLogUploader/README.md

 ## Supported Arguments

+All Arguments is case insensitive except the player name and embed title/description.
+Arguments order is meaningless, just put all argument you want in any order.

 ### Select boss

 * `-boss name1 name2 ...` (`-b`) : Select bosses names need to be uploaded.
 Use names or alias defined in `BossList.json`.Bosses, or use group name defined in `BossList.json`.Groups to select multiple boss.

 ### Select time section